How Soon Will Your Hard Drive Crash?

-How Can I Tell If My Hard Drive Is About To Fail?
+How Can I Tell If My Hard Drive Is Going to Crash?

 How long will your hard drive last?
 Is it giving you subtle signs that a data disaster is looming?
 How will you know when it's time to buy a new hard drive?
-Here are some things you can look for.
-(If your hard drive has already failed, don't give up hope before trying TestDisk.
-This powerful free tool can recover lost hard drive partitions, recover deleted files, and even rebuild scrambled file s.)
+Here are some of the warning signs you can look for.
+(Fortunately trees and green Chevy Novas are not on the list.)

 Your computer's hard drive is its permanent memory, the critical repository of all your important data, the programs and operating system that make a computer "smart".
 If the hard drive doesn't work, the whole computer is as useful as a brick.
 Human memories break down gradually, in most cases, giving ample warning that something needs to be fixed.
 So how can you tell if your hard drive is close to failing and needs fixing or replacement?